mongodb/specifications/source/connection-monitoring-and-pooling/tests/README.rst

   if unresolved is a JSON array:
     resolved = []
-    for every idk/value in unresolved:
+    for every idx/value in unresolved:
       resolved[idx] = RESOLVE(context, value)
     return resolved
   else if unresolved is a JSON object:
-    if unresolved["$$ref""] is an array:
+    if unresolved["$$ref"] is an array:
       resolved = context
       for every value in unresolved:
         resolved = resolved[value]